lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 :Required Parameters:

-    :parallel: Boolean.
-If true use tox with the options "--parallel auto" and "--parallel-live" to parallelize jobs in the envlist;
+    :parallel: If different from false, try pass this parameter to tox option "--parallel" to parallelize jobs in the envlist (and then activate the option "--parallel-live" to display output in logs).
+        Possible values are "auto" (equivalent to "true" for legacy), "all" or any integer.
+Any other value will be ignored.

 Job Templates